Polymorphic Iterable Sequential Effect Systems: Related and Future Work

-Taking such sets and naively trying to use them in effects leads to problems with substitution.
-Without care, such an approach leads to problems with substitution.
-Consider a variant of our locking effect quantale using sets rather than multisets, and consider the term $f=(\lambda l_1\ldotp\lambda l_2\ldotp \mathsf{acquire}\;l_1;\mathsf{acquire}\;l_2)$, which would have type $\Pi l_1:\mathsf{lock}\overset{I}{\rightarrow}\Pi l_2:\mathsf{lock}\overset{(\emptyset,\{l_1,l_2\})}{\rightarrow}\mathsf{unit}$ (using only locking).
+Taking such sets and naively trying to use them in effects can lead to problems with substitution.
+Consider a variant of our locking effect quantale using sets rather than multisets, and consider the term $f=(\lambda l_1\ldotp\lambda l_2\ldotp \mathsf{acquire}\;l_1;\mathsf{acquire}\;l_2)$, which would have type $\Pi l_1:\mathsf{lock}\overset{I}{\rightarrow}\Pi l_2:\mathsf{lock}\overset{(\emptyset,\{l_1,l_2\})}{\rightarrow}\mathsf{unit}$ (using only locking, not atomicity).
 Intuitively, applying this function to the same lock $x$ twice ($f\;x\;x$) would eventually substitute the same value for $l_1$ and $l_2$, yielding an expected overall effect of $(\emptyset,\{x\})$ after type/effect-level substitution --- the number of locks acquired shrank because the set would collapse, though the underlying term would try to acquire the same lock twice.
-Moreover, after reducing the second application, the resulting term would no longer by type-correct, as $(\emptyset,\{x\})\rhd(\emptyset,\{x\})$ must be undefined when holding a lock twice is supposed to be invalid!
+Moreover, after reducing the second application, the resulting term would no longer by type-correct, as $(\emptyset,\{x\})\rhd(\emptyset,\{x\})$ must be undefined when using non-reentrant locks!
 This is because the substitution loses information (that a lock was acquired twice) that is not duplicated dynamically.
 In terms of indexed effect quantales, this hypothetical broken example fails to be an indexed effect quantale because the mapping induced by variable substitution cannot map all valid effects to valid effects.